-Implementing the Dataset and Dataloader class for this homework is actually very straight forward, we will be using the ImageFolder class from the torchvision library (https://pytorch.org/vision/0.8/datasets.html#imagefolder) and passing it the path to the training and validation dataset, because the folder names corresponds to the classes and the images of respective classes are placed in folders with the same names, the ImageFolder class will automatically infer the labels and make a dataset object which we can then pass on to the dataloder, the only thing to remember is to also pass the image transforms to the dataset class for doing data augmentation, details on how to implement that can be found in Pytorch documentation.
+Implementing the Dataset and Dataloader class for this homework is actually very straight forward: we will be using the ImageFolder class from the torchvision library (https:// pytorch.org/vision/0.8/datasets.html#imagefolder) and passing it the path to the training and validation dataset.
+Since the folder names correspond to the classes and the images of respective classes are placed in folders with the same names, the ImageFolder class will automatically infer the labels and make a dataset object, which we can then pass on to the dataloder.
+The only thing to remember is to also pass the image transforms to the dataset class for doing data augmentation.
+(Details on how to pass image transforms for data augmentation can be found in Pytorch documentation.)
 The images in subfolders of classification_data are arranged in a way that is compatible with this dataset class.
-Note that ImageFolder is helpful for both Multi-class classification, and Metric Learning tasks.
+Note: ImageFolder is helpful for both Multi-class classification, and Metric Learning tasks.